Dissection Alternatives for Students

 The Physicians Committee has been working to modernize medical student and health professional training for years.
-Now, no North American medical schools use animals to train newly minted physicians, and a majority of post-graduate programs are similarly animal-free.
+Now, no medical schools in the U.S. or Canada use animals to train newly minted physicians, and a majority of post-graduate programs are similarly animal-free.
 They use human-relevant methods, including simulators and manikins designed specifically for the tasks they are learning.

 Animal dissection is not required for students to learn about and be engaged in science.
 Indeed, College Board (AP Biology), the International Baccalaureate, and Next Generation Science Standards make no mention of animal dissection.
 And the National Science Teachers Association and the Human Anatomy and Physiology Society now approve the use of alternatives as complete replacements for animal dissection.